Yakshini: List of yakshini found in Buddhist literature

-Yakshinis in Hinduism
+In Hinduism

 In the Uddamareshvara Tantra, thirty-six yakshinis are described, including their mantras and ritual prescriptions.
 A similar list of yakshas and yakshinis are given in the Tantraraja Tantra, where it says that these beings are givers of whatever is desired.
-They are the guardians of the treasure hidden in the earth.They can be Sattvik, Rajas, Tamas in nature.
+They are the guardians of the treasure hidden in the earth.They can be Sattvik, Rajas or Tamas in nature.

 36 Yakshinis

 The sadhak can take yakshini as mother, sister or wife before commencing it.
 Proper mantra dikshaa from guru can speed up the mantra siddhi.
 They can be invoked with mantra "Om hreem shreem nityadravae mada (yakshini name) shreem hreem".
 The list of thirty six yakshinis given in the Uddamareshvara Tantra is as follows, along with some of the associated legends: